How Genetic Analysis Makes a Huge Difference in healing with Mast Cell Activation Syndrome and Histamine Intolerance

 I had a client I’ll call “Linda” who was so exhausted every day she would have to nap in her car in the driveway after work before she could drag herself into the house.
 She had significant body pain and trouble losing weight.
 She’d tried so many things for years.
 But she kept getting worse.

-When she came in, I ran the Your Genomic Resource gene kit.
+When she came in, I ran the Functional Genomic Analysis gene kit.
 We found one of her root genetic issues was involved in NADPH production.
 This is really important for energy and detoxification.
 We then followed up with an Organic Acid Test that showed her glutathione pathway was compromised.

 Glutathione is dependent on NADPH.
 This is something that no other tests really could have caught.
 I started her on a few NADPH support supplements.
 Then I got an email from her a few weeks later.
 She was so excited that she had taken her daughter to NYC for a vacation and walked 20 miles!
 This was a woman who couldn’t hardly make it through her work day before.